 As we no longer have our own cows, the cattle shed has new winter occupants.
 I suppose I will get used to calling it the farm shed, or the sheep shed eventually.
 We bring the ewe hoggs (this years lambs) in to learn how to ‘feed’ – how to eat sheep nuts and hay.
 This enables us to boost their nutrition (by giving them supplementary food) in bad weather and before lambing, avoiding conditions like twin lamb disease.

 Gathering seaweed is one of our December tasks, if the weather allows.
 We scatter seaweed as a natural fertiliser on our kitchen garden and sometimes for the fields.
-December is a good month for spotting Buzzard and Kittiwake.
+December is a good month for spotting Woodcock and Hen harrier.

 No bad weather, just inappropriate clothing